 HYIM is a healer through and through, as he holds both a Masters in Psychology doing work with youth in numerous settings (juvenile hall, foster care, addiction recovery, etc) and is certified as a Reiki practitioner doing body and energy work on those in need. www.hyimvibe.com" www.facebook.com/HYIM.MUSIC

 Vinyl Playlist, as the name suggests, is an eclectic combination of the old and new.
 Andy Inglat (guitar, vocals) and Gerry Mattei (keys, vocals) are the frontmen of the Los Angeles based duo.
-The unique sound of Vinyl Playlist is derived from Classic R&B infused with modern Pop/Rock.
-With influences ranging from Stevie Wonder, Michael Jackson, and Prince, to Maroon 5, Jamiroquai, and Phoenix, Vinyl Playlist has a very unique sound.
-Andy and Gerry have performed all over the country with various artists but it wasn’t until 2007 that they moved out to Los Angeles to create Vinyl Playlist.
-Their Debut Album, “Rhythm of the Sun” was released in October 2011 and now looking forward to their next EP set to be released in early 2013.
+The unique sound of Vinyl Playlist is derived from classic R&B and soul infused with modern indie pop/rock.
+With influences ranging from Stevie Wonder, Michael Jackson, and Steely Dan, to modern bands like John Mayer, Jamiroquai, Great Big World, The Script and Phoenix, Vinyl Playlist has a very unique sound.
+Having performed all over the country with various artists, it wasn't until 2008 that they moved to Los Angeles to create Vinyl Playlist.
+Both are excited for their new EP "Between the Waves", just released on itunes.

 In 1996, Suzanne Crawford had a notion to contact all of the employees at her hospital and asked who would be interested in forming a band.
 After 17 people responded and after 5 were selected, Gurney was born.
 It was a classic rock tribute band that played everything from AC/DC to Journey to ZZTop!